pcorey/pcorey.github.io/_posts/2017-03-13-why-security.markdown

 tags: []
 ---

-I’m a software developer, but I spent a lot of time thinking and worrying about software security.
+I’m a software developer, but I spend a lot of time thinking and worrying about software security.
 In fact, I’ve even recently started working on a software security service called [Inject Detect](http://www.injectdetect.com/)!

 Sometimes my friends and coworkers ask why I, as a software developer, spend so much time writing about security.
 Why don’t I give up on development and focus on security full-time?